Charles Henry Douglass: Theatre

 Douglass opened his soon to be historical theatre in 1911.
 With Douglass' prior knowledge of performers and the entertainment business, the theatre grew into a great success rather rapidly.
-Douglass was a member of TOBA (Theatre Owners Bookers Association) and his membership greatly aided in the success of the booking many of African American artists and performers.
-The TOBA consisted of a series of 40 theatres that helped one another booking and scheduling the performers.
+Douglass was a member of T.O.B.A.
+(Theatre Owners Bookers Association) and his membership greatly aided in the success of the booking many of African American artists and performers.
+The T.O.B.A. consisted of a series of 40 theatres that helped one another booking and scheduling the performers.

 The theatre was a premier location for entertainment for African American citizens in Macon.
 It was a prime for its vaudeville hall along with its movie theatre.
 It was a common setting for early blues and jazz music.
 It showed several feature-length films subsequently became a much respected venue in the country for its time.
 It was also sometimes home to specific sporting events.
 In the 1920s it was the theatre was a significant venue for novel African American films.
 These films were written for black people and by black people.
 Most of the films supported the "by us, for us" ideal.
 Some musical artists that filled the stage were Duke Ellington and Cab Calloway.
 "When not hosting live acts, the Douglass also exhibited a wide variety of sound and silent motion pictures.
 Selected records feature race films (movies made specifically for African American audiences) of producers such as the Norman Film Manufacturing Company and Oscar Micheaux".

 The theatre was also a common place for various groups to congregate in such a time of racial turbulence.
 Various black interest groups met there providing them with a respectively safe place.
 Later in 1999, the location served as a location for Ellis's town meetings and the panel discussions were aired live on local television stations.

 The theater was managed by Douglass himself until 1940 when he died.
-However, the theatre was leased to Benjamin Stein, a white business man for the short period between 1927 and 1929.
+However, the theatre was leased to Benjamin Stein,(incorrect link) a white business man for the short period between 1927 and 1929.
 After Douglass died, his wife and sons ran the theatre until it was closed in 1973.

 After being latent for several years, the Theatre was saved and renovated by a non-profit group known as "Friends of the Douglass Theatre" in the 1990s.
 The renovation consisted of the installation of a new heating and cooling system, sound and cinema equipment with surround sound, formats, and state-of-the-art lighting.
 Additionally new seating was installed and the main annex was rejuvenated.

 Currently, the theatre is home to the "Macon Film Guild at the Douglass Theatre".
 It is also home to Met Live in HD, a series of transmissions of live opera from the Metropolitan opera in New York City.

 It is open to the public and continues to be a main attraction.